Project

 }}

-WITH calls AS (
+WITH leads AS (

 SELECT

-call_date AS attribution_date,
+lead_created_date AS attribution_date,

 campaign_id,